mongodb/specifications/source/unified-test-format/unified-test-format.md

 other specs *and* collating spec changes developed in parallel or during the same release cycle.

 ## Changelog

+- 2024-09-18: Note that `failCommand` `appName` option was backported

 - 2024-05-08: **Schema version 1.21.**